 If the IAS has failed it is because the country has failed ( or is failing at an accelerated rate).
-In terms of character, values and ethics India is no longer the nation it was in the 50s, 60s and early 70's.
+In terms of character, values and ethics India is no longer the nation it was in the 1950's, 1960's and early 1970's.
 This is true not only of its polity but also of its society in general.
 The post Independence leaders and influencers like Nehru, Patel, Rajendra Prasad, Ambedkar, Madan Mohan Malviya, T T Krishnamachari, Acharya Kriplani, Jyoti Basu, Atal Behari Vajpayee, Jaiprakash Narayan (to mention just a handful), industrialists like JRD Tata, Jamnalal Bajaj, Dinshaw Petit and GD Birla, editors like Desmond Doig, Arun Shourie, Sunanda K Dattaray, Kushwant Singh, Frank Moraes and Russi Karanjia have been mostly replaced by pygmies and carpet baggers.
-These people may win elections, make 29 billion dollars in one year or run up huge TRP ratings, but they are incapable of promoting public values or morals, or establishing ethical corporate standards, or writing an editorial (let alone investigating a story).
+These people may win elections, make 29 billion US dollars in one year or run up huge TRP ratings, but they are incapable of promoting public values or morals, or establishing ethical corporate standards, or writing an editorial (let alone investigating a story).
 In fact they do the reverse, and have contributed hugely to the deterioration of the national ethos and character.
-In short, for the last five decades or so the country has had no principled leadership worth the name- there have only been Pied Pipers who have strutted on the roads for some time, played their tune, and led us to moral bankruptcy and worse as a nation.
+In short, for the last five decades or so the country has had no principled leadership worth the name in any sector of social, political or economic activity- there have only been Pied Pipers who have strutted on the roads for some time, played their tune, and led us over a cliff to moral bankruptcy and worse as a nation.

 And things are getting worse every passing day under the present government.
 Over the decades just about every institution has been hollowed out and is on the point of collapse- autonomous bodies, Parliament and state Assemblies, Regulatory agencies, all governmental services, even the judiciary and the defense forces.
 In none of them is there any inspiring leadership worth its name, almost all are compromised by power, pelf and their biases.
 The message this sends to the bureaucracy and public at large is that unscrupulousness, sycophancy, corruption pays.